 The orphans were brought together in an indoor enclosure with the two pairs residing in two rooms separated by bars so that they could see each other up close but not touch.
 Gradually, over a period of many weeks, the young gorillas were allowed to share the same space.
 There was much angst, yelling, and confrontation while the two youngsters learned to accept Maisha’s authority, and Maisha learned to protect Ndeze and Ndakasi from the mischievous Kaboko.
 However, the four gorillas learned to live together in the same enclosure, venturing outdoors during the day and sleeping indoors in the evening.

 As the only adult in the group, Maisha has the unique experience of being a female group leader.
 In the wild, the lead role would always be filled by an adult male.
 Maisha gets along well with Ndeze and Ndakasi during playtime, but they must be separated for meals because Maisha refuses to share.
-Presumably it is a challenge for Maisha to learn how to be a good adult gorilla when she hasn’t had any adult gorilla role models in her life, but she is clearly is doing her best.
+Presumably it is a challenge for Maisha to learn how to be a good adult gorilla when she hasn’t had any adult gorilla role models in her life, but she is is doing her best.
+We have enjoyed seeing her embrace the role of surrogate mother to Matabishi and she happily spends hours with the infant, embracing him, grooming him, and riding him around on her back.